NLnetLabs/krill-manual/source/upgrade.rst

 If the fully automated upgrade process seems a bit too scary to you, then we recommend that you perform this step manually *before* upgrading krill itself.

-Starting with Krill 0.9.5 we have introduced a new command line tool that can be used to help prepare for krill migrations.

 If you built Krill using Cargo then you will find that a new binary called :command:`krillup` is installed alongside with krill.
 But, if you are